 The resulting decisions cannot be taken away from any entrepreneur, because it is our responsibility to make decisions in every situation.

 P.S.
-Do you want to read these posts regularly?
+Do you want to receive tips and actionable insights regularly?
 Subscribe to the “Rising Up Again” newsletter.